Imdubitat/HTML/sitePortifolio/README.md

-This project aims to apply my knowledge of HTML, CSS and JS to a personal portfolio page.
+This project aims to apply my knowledge of HTML, Bootstrap and JS to a personal portfolio page.